Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 #### Q13.
 You have been asked to help a big e-commerce brand optimize their website for search engines.
 They currently have thousands of products listed on their website.
 What is your most appropriate first step?

 - [ ] Recommend that they add more products
-- [x] WOrd on compressing image files
+- [x] Work on compressing image files
 - [ ] 302 redirect all product pages to URL that contains target keywords
-- [ ] 302 redirect all product ages to a URL that contains target keywords
 - [ ] Register the business with a Google My Business account.

 #### Q14.
 What Does The Term &quot;Sandbox&quot; Mean In SEO?